 A specially convened board meeting on Wednesday evening decided on a 12-month postponement to the flagship 100-ball competition, originally scheduled to launch in July.

-Here, the PA news agency looks at what that means, how it works and what other impact coronavirus has had on the sport.
+Here, the PA news agency looks at the latest developments in the sport.

 Why has The Hundred been postponed?